Skip to Content

 Visitation & Child Custody

-Child custody and visitation, referred to as "parenting time" under Illinois law under Illinois law, are closely connected.
+Child custody and visitation, referred to as "parenting time" under Illinois law, are closely connected.
 When courts grant physical custody to one parent, the other is typically awarded visitation rights.
 Parenting time outlines the schedule and structure for when the non-custodial parent spends time with their child.
 Even when parents share joint physical custody, the court sets a parenting schedule to clarify each parent’s responsibilities and provide consistency for the child.
 To learn more about this area of Illinois family law, check out our Visitation page

 Do Parents Need to Go to Court to Determine Child Custody?